liammclennan/dddbne24/slides/notes.md

 Pros: stays in sync, outside-in style encourages thinking before doing.
 Cons: Awkward way to write a spec.
 Have to be a programmer.

+### 006 A specification defining a bedroom

+Diff with 006b.

+Note that mocha/specflow style specs are much more difficult to read than plain md.

 ### 008 Pong

 Pong is a simple tennis simulation game.
 The player moves a paddle to hit the ball back at a wall.